omarabdulmoniem/Processes-Scheduler/README.md

 # Processes-Scheduler

 Inputs : Type of scheduler + no of Processes + required information about each process according to the scheduler type.
-Note : Don't ask the user for unused info Example: If the user chose FCFS scheduler no need to ask him what is the priority numbers.

 Output: Time line showing the order and time taken by each process (Gantt Chart) + Average waiting time.

 Types of schedulers supported:
 1. FCFS
 2. SJF (Preemptive and Non Preemptive)